rstudio/visual-markdown-editing/docs/markdown.md

 ### Markdown Engine

 If you use normal R Markdown files (`.Rmd`) within a [blogdown](https://bookdown.org/yihui/blogdown/) website, their markdown is processed by Pandoc.
-However, if you use a plain markdown file (`.md`) or an R Markdown file with a special extension (`.Rmarkdown`), then markdown is processed by Hugo rather than pandoc.
+However, if you use a plain markdown file (`.md`) or an R Markdown file with a special extension (`.Rmarkdown`), then markdown is processed by Hugo rather than Pandoc.
 If you are using the [hugodown](https://github.com/r-lib/hugodown) package with Hugo, then markdown is also always processed using Hugo.

 In this case, RStudio will recognize that you aren't using Pandoc, and adapt the editor's markdown features accordingly (providing only the features supported by [goldmark](https://gohugo.io/getting-started/configuration-markup/#goldmark), the default Hugo markdown engine).